 If the provider is not a lock-in or approved referral provider for the member, the provider must notify the member that the services will not be covered by the IHCP.
-If, before services are rendered, the member signs a statement of understanding that he or she is responsible for payment, the provider can bill the member directly for services not eligible for reimbursement due to RCP restrictions.
+If, before services are rendered, the member signs a statement of understanding for the responsibility for payment, the provider can bill the member directly for services not eligible for reimbursement due to RCP restrictions.

 Providers may refer questions about RCP members to the appropriate RCP Administrator.
-For contact information, see the Care Management section of the IHCP Quick Reference Guide.
+For contact information, see the Care Management – Right Choices Program section of the IHCP Quick Reference Guide.

 For more information, see the following provider reference modules: